jnraptor/todo/README.md

 # Optional - defaults to current domain + /auth/callback
 REACT_APP_REDIRECT_URL=http://localhost:3000/auth/callback
 ```

+### Troubleshooting Environment Variables

+#### "supabaseUrl is required" Error
+This error occurs when environment variables are not available during the build process.
+Here's how to fix it:

+1. **For Docker Production Builds**:
+   - Ensure you have a `.env` file in your project root with the required variables
+   - Or pass build arguments when building the Docker image
+   - Environment variables must be available at **build time**, not runtime

+2. **For Local Development**:
+   - Create `.env.local` file in your project root
+   - Restart your development server after adding environment variables

+3. **For Static Hosting (Netlify, Vercel, etc.)**:
+   - Set environment variables in your hosting platform's dashboard
+   - Ensure variables start with `REACT_APP_` prefix
+   - Redeploy your application after setting variables

+4. **Validation**:
+   - The app now includes environment validation on startup
+   - Check browser console for detailed error messages
+   - Missing variables will show a user-friendly error page

+#### Common Issues
+- **Variable not found**: Ensure the variable name starts with `REACT_APP_`
+- **Build-time vs Runtime**: React apps need env vars at build time, not runtime
+- **Docker caching**: Use `docker-compose build --no-cache` if variables aren't updating
+- **Case sensitivity**: Environment variable names are case-sensitive

 ### Storage Features
 - **Automatic Persistence**: Todos saved immediately when created, edited, or deleted